zachzwy/babylove-policy/README.md

   If you have questions, concerns, or requests regarding this Privacy Policy or your data, please contact us:

-  Email: zachzwy@gmail.com
+  Email: babyskillmap@gmail.com
-  App: Little Logs
+  App: BabySkillMap

-  We will respond to all inquiries within 30 days.
+  We will respond to all inquiries within 7 days.

   ---
   12. Changes to This Policy